IvoSorokins/4fAtuomation/4fAutomation-master/README.md

 **If you encounter any issues during the installation, refer to the official documentation for the respective tools and frameworks or seek assistance from the community.

+## To launch test

+**Launching Appium Server:**

+Open the Appium GUI Server (Appium Desktop) from the downloaded and installed location.
+Configure the desired settings for the Appium server and start server.
+Appium Server log should appear with status: The server is running

+**Opening the project in IntelliJ IDEA:**

+Launch IntelliJ IDEA and open the project that contains the regression testing plan automation code.
+Running the test cases:

+In the project structure, navigate to the test cases file (where the methods annotated with @Test are defined).
+Run the tests by either clicking the run icon next to each @Test method or by running the entire test suite by clicking run using Intelij compiler.
+Or to run all tests using listener right click on all-class-tests.xml in TestSuitePackage and running.

 ## Usage
   1. Creating an instance's of Tasks class.
   2. Call the setUp() method to set up the test environment before each test case.